EasyEyes/remote-calibrator/README.md

 Welcome to Remote Calibrator!
 This package contains several useful tools to calibrate and track for the remote psychophysics experiments, e.g., crowd-sourced through Amazon Mechanical Turk.

-The features/functions marked with 🚧 are still work-in-progress and not available yet.

 ## Demo

 Please visit https://calibrator.app for the demo.
 More information can be found at https://easyeyes.app/remote-calibrator/.